-Connected.....to the sun1 aims to provide all SDG&E customers with the opportunity to purchase solar-generated electricity.
-In support of this Application, SDG&E also submits the prepared testimony of Dawn Osborne and Chris Yunker.2 Ms. Osborne details the benefits and subscription process under both programs; Mr. Yunker will describe the pricing and management of the programs in the context of SDG&E's electric resource portfolio.
+In support of this Application, SDG&E also submits the updated prepared testimony of Dawn Osborne, Chris Yunker and Hillary Hebert.
+Ms. Osborne details the benefits and subscription process under both programs; Mr. Yunker will describe the pricing design methodology; and Ms. Hebert will describe the management of the programs in the context of SDG&E's electric resource portfolio.
 Below, I will explain the genesis and purpose of SDG&E's proposal.